 The 100-year old building stood in 3 acres of ground, stretching down to the river.
 It was empty, in a bad state of repair and needed much attention.
 An approach was made to the directors of Port Hamble who were prepared to sell for £20,000.
 However, Group Captain Haylock was the essence of persuasion and he reached agreement to buy the whole property for £6000!

 Further persuasion convinced Air Marshal Sir Leslie Hollingworth that the Royal Air Force should have a clubhouse and facilities to rival other Service Yacht Clubs.
 The Chief of the Air Staff, Air Chief Marshal Sir John Slessor, agreed and authorised a long-term loan.
 Extra expenses and legal fees of £1000 arose; however, a generous RAFYC member, H S Whiteside, (who owned ‘Skaggerack’, a 100 ton yacht built for Goering) settled these bills.

 On 10th of May 1952, Sir John Slessor opened Riverside House.
 It proved to be popular!
 Membership increased, and RAF Calshot donated one of the original huts to assist with providing much needed extra space.
 In later years Riverside House itself has been extended.

 From these early days, the club now warmly welcomes non-service members who continue to support the Club’s development, most recently in 2015, with the development of walk-ashore moorings within the Prince Philip Yacht Haven.

 The club actively seeks records and pictures to help capture and build on the history of the Club.
-Please contact the Office if you have items or information of interest to share.
+Please contact the office(I am sure you can figure out what goes here)rafyc.co.uk if you have items or information of interest to share.